simonlipson/machine_learning/README.md

 ![](images/min.png)

 Above we see that Carrie from Sex and the City is at the same time the most open and the least conscientious.
-Actually all characters from Sex and the City have higher openness than all the other shows, likely due to how much they are willing to reveal about their love lives.
+Actually all characters from Sex and the City are in the high percentiles of openness, likely due to how much they are willing to reveal about their love lives.

 Rachel is the most agreeable character (probably why she is such a fan favourite) and Rick is the least (not surprising due to his lack of caring).

-Kramer has the least emotional range which seems to be a good judge of his character.
+Kramer has the least emotional range which seems to be a good judge of his character (as sliding through a door once or twice an episode doesn't leave a lot of room for depth of character).
 And Morty is the least extraverted (which isn't doing him too many favours with Jessica).

-Surprisingly, Monica is the most conscientious.
-And less surprisingly Samantha is the most extraverted (although I feel many people could have given this one to Phoebe).
+Surprisingly, Monica is the most conscientious and less surprisingly Samantha is the most extraverted (although I feel many people could have given this one to Phoebe).

 ### Bonus: Rick and Morty further analysis